 You can study occupational therapy in most states and territories in Australia.
 Depending on which pathway you take, it takes a minimum of 4 to 5.5 years to become an occupational therapist.
 Both undergraduate (Bachelor) degrees and postgraduate (Masters) degrees are available.

-As well as the academic requirements to gain entry into the course, you may need to meet a number of requirements before going on clinical placement.
+As well as the academic requirements to gain entry into the course which may include pre-requisite subjects, you may need to meet a number of requirements before going on clinical placement.
 These include:

 - A National Police Check

 - A Working with Children Check (Blue Card)

 - Cultural sensitivity training to work with Aboriginal and Torres Strait Islander clients

 For entry into an undergraduate occupational therapy course commencing in 2022, the ATARs published by universities ranged from 60 to the mid-90s.
 Please note that many courses require pre-requisite subjects to be completed prior to course entry.